bjohas/Ubuntu-keyboard-map-like-OS-X/README.md

 I started to explore this "OS X to Ubuntu while preserving muscle memory" quest on the forums, but without much luck (self-answere questions: https://askubuntu.com/questions/1150482/ubuntu-desktop-with-bash-keyboard-shortcuts/1187814, https://askubuntu.com/questions/1160090/xmodmap-and-keyboard-shortcuts-how-does-the-system-work-19-04-xorg).
 It seems kinda obvious to me that people might move from OS X to Ubuntu or vice versa.
 Or that one would want to get a consistent use of the Ctrl key across Ubuntu.
 However, this was difficult to find (as the many posts show).

+### Description

+To get the OS X layout, I've moved the control key nex to space (where the apple/command key would be).
+For most desktop apps, the behaviour (muscle memory) is now like a Mac.
+Let's call this key 'thumb'.
+So in the browser 'thumb-t' opens a new tab, 'thumb-a' selects all etc. So that's great.
+However, in OS X, you can use the Ctrl-key throughout (Cocoa) for going to the beginning of the line, end of line, cut etc. Let's call this key 'pinky'.
+I've used autokey to implement those functions, and mapped this to Hyper, physically located where I would expect 'pinky' to be.
+So now, pinky-a takes me to the beginning of the line, end of line etc etc. So now, my ubuntu desktop works like a mac desktop: I can use thumb and pinky like I would on a mac.

+The problem is then just the terminal, where on Ubuntu, ctrl works differently from the Desktop, but where on Mac, it works the same.
+So what I do in terminal, is I move control to the 'pinky' position.
+That means, as before, I can now do pinky-a, pinky-e, etc etc. So that's great.
+However, 'thumb' now doesn't work: On Mac, I can still do thumb-x/c/v to cut/paste etc. So what I do is to move Hyper to the thumb position, and then use autokey again to map common commands.
+(In case you're interested, the autokey commands are all described here: https://github.com/bjohas/Ubuntu-keyboard-map-like-OS-X/blob/master/autokey%20scripts.md)

+So, this works all pretty simply - and perfectly emulates the Mac Desktop on Ubuntu.
+The only caveat is that you need to switch the Hyper and Ctrl keys around: The usual position for everything bar Terminal, and swapped round for Terminal.
+(Btw., the reason I have used Hpyer but haven't used Super is because Super has default roles in Ubuntu.
+I'm actually using the Caps-Lock key as 'pinky')

+### Implementing this
 So, how far can we get with this?
 As just noted, placing the Ubuntu-Ctrl key next to space helps.
 However, the OS-X-ctrl key works - for many OS-X-applications - works like the Ubuntu-terminal ctrl key.
 However, clearly this doesn't work on the Ubuntu desktop.
 (Strange to think that OS X has a consistent set of keybindings across desktop and terminal, while Ubuntu doesn't.)
 The way to fix this is to use the Ubuntu-Hyper key, which doesn't seem to be widely used.
 By placing the Ubuntu-Hyper key where you expect your OS-X-ctrl key, you can then create additional functions (e.g., in autokey) that emulate the OS-X-Desktop behaviour.

 In this repo, try